SummerEkko/SummerEkko/README.md

 ### Hi there 👋

-- 👨‍💻 I'm Kai, a full-stack developer
+- 👨‍💻 I'm Kai, a dedicated full-stack developer with a passion for technology and building scalable web solutions.
 - 🏢 I’m currently working on [Lenwell Digital](https://lenwellinternational.com/), leading two teams to develop an e-commerce platform and a management system
 - 💼 I’m currently open to work opportunities
 - 📫 Feel free to reach out to me at: summr3ch0@gmail.com